MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-configure-rms-connector.md

 This account must not require multi-factor authentication (MFA) because the Microsoft Rights Management administration tool does not support MFA for this account.

 The connector also has some character restrictions for this password.
 You cannot use a password that has any of the following characters: Ampersand ( **&** ); left angle bracket ( **[** ); right angle bracket ( **]** ); straight quotation ( **"** ); and apostrophe ( **'** ).
 If your password has any of these characters, authentication fails for the RMS connector and you see the error message **That user name and password combination is not correct**, even though you can successfully sign in using this account and password for other scenarios.
-If scenario applies to your password, either use a different account with a password that does not have any of these special characters, or reset your password so it doesn't have any of these special characters.
+If this scenario applies to your password, either use a different account with a password that does not have any of these special characters, or reset your password so it doesn't have any of these special characters.

 In addition, if you have implemented [onboarding controls](activate-service.md#configuring-onboarding-controls-for-a-phased-deployment), make sure that the account you specify is able to protect content.
 For example, if you restricted the ability to protect content to the "IT department" group, the account that you specify here must be a member of that group.
-If not, you see the error message: **The attempt to discover the location of the administration service and organization failed.
+If not, you will see the error message: **The attempt to discover the location of the administration service and organization failed.
 Make sure Microsoft Rights Management service is enabled for your organization.**

 You can use an account that has one of the following privileges: